There are several natural causes of flatulence. Flatulence can also be caused by some health conditions that are related to the digestive system.

-- chewing gum,
+- chewing gum

-- sucking on pen tops, and
+- sucking on pen tops or hard sweets

 Foods that contain a high amount of unabsorbable carbohydrates include:

 Other foods and drinks containing a sweetener called sorbitol (such as sugar-free gum or slimming products), or a type of sugar called fructose (such as fruit juice), can also cause flatulence.

 Certain foods, such as cabbage or onions, can lead to the production of gases containing sulphur, which can result in foul smelling wind.